 - Allow to ferment (out of direct sunlight and in a room temperature environment) for 1-2 weeks.

 This post was generously contributed by Monica Ford of Real Food Devotee.
-Check back next Friday for more delicious recipes from Monica that will make your mouth water and your tummy purr.
-If you’re lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.
+Monica's recipes will make your mouth water and your tummy purr.
+If you're lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.

 photo credit: An Eye Full Studio